fthomas/crjdt/README.md

 ## Development
 - Format your code with [Scalafmt](http://scalameta.org/scalafmt/).
 - Run a specific test with `sbt "test:testOnly eu.timepit.crjdt.core.examples.Figure1"` or all tests with `sbt test`.
+- Documentation for Vertical Move is in the file [`doc.md`](https://github.com/Tamriel/crjdt/blob/master/doc/doc.md).

 ## License